-Chapman University School of Law offers a unique in-house bar preparation program to complement traditional doctrinal law school coursework, with a goal of fully and adequately preparing students for the California and out-of-state bar examinations.
-Chapman Law’s bar exam pass rate for first-time takers has risen dramatically since instituting this program in 2006, including a pass rate for the July 2012 exam that ranked Chapman 7th among California ABA schools.
+Chapman University Dale E. Fowler School of Law offers a unique in-house bar preparation program to complement traditional doctrinal law school coursework, with a goal of fully and adequately preparing students for the California and out-of-state bar examinations.
+Chapman's bar exam pass rate for first-time takers has risen dramatically since instituting this program in 2006, including a pass rate for the July 2012 exam that ranked Chapman 7th among California ABA schools.
 (See complete California Bar Exam Statistics.)

 Chapman's bar preparation program consists of two major components: for-credit courses and a supplemental bar preparation program.
 Students that actively participate in all of the components receive preparation for all three parts of the Bar examination: